Best Cookware Sets of 2020

 Why You Should Trust Us

 The lead tester in this review is Amber King, a long-time cook, baker, and gear tester.
 Over the last seven years working for GearLab, she's reviewed hundreds of different products and over 20 different categories, including the popular Camping Cookware review.
 Amber has been cooking and baking for over 15 years and loves to spend her extra time concocting new recipes, baking bread, and making new things.
 As a self-trained cook, she's spent countless hours reading about cookware, stovetops, and cooking techniques.
 While cooking isn't her main profession, she brings a wealth of experience and the perspective of a self-made cook, which any reader can appreciate and trust.

-We controlled temperatures and delicately selected food in our effort to compare the performance of each set.
+We controlled temperatures and delicately selected food to fairly compare the performance of each set.
 We scrambled eggs, flipped pancakes, seared tuna steaks, roasted veggies, boiled rice, cooked pasta, and made stir fry.
 Each set was cleaned by hand, put into the oven, used with metal utensils, and scrubbed with steel wool.
-All of this data was used to choose our award winners after each was scored.
-This is one of the most scientific approaches to testing cookware you'll find, with unbiased recommendations from our testing team.
+All of this data was used to score each product and select our award winners.
+The result is one of the most scientific approaches to testing cookware you'll find, with unbiased recommendations from our testing team.

 Analysis and Test Results

 Whether you're an aspiring chef or brand new to cooking, we've got recommendations for you.
 We analyzed and tested a variety of mid-range priced kitchen cookware sets hands-on and side-by-side.
 After cooking for over 40 hours in the kitchen, we ranked each set based on six key metrics: cooking performance, ease of use, clean-up, storage, durability, and features.